Best daily deals

 Can you use the Bose QuietComfort Headphones for phone calls?

 Like all the other ANC headsets in the Bose QuietComfort Headphones category, this pair was built with mobile use in mind, which includes handling calls.
-We found noise rejection is an issue, but wind noise is well handled.
+We found noise rejection to be an issue, but wind noise was handled well.
 Tell us what you think of the samples below.
 When it comes to mic quality on a call, your network or phone may be to blame rather than the headphones themselves.

 Bose QuietComfort Headphones microphone demo (Ideal conditions):